Badgerati/Pode.Web/docs/index.md

 It allows you to build web pages purely with PowerShell - no HTML, CSS, or JavaScript knowledge is required!

-You can build charts, forms, tables, general text, tabs, login pages, etc. There's a light, dark, and terminal themes, and you can supply a custom CSS file.
+You can build charts, forms, tables, general text, tabs, login pages, etc. There's a light, dark, terminal, and more themes available, and you can supply custom CSS files or build your own in PowerShell.

 [![GetStarted](https://img.shields.io/badge/-Get%20Started!-green.svg?longCache=true&style=for-the-badge)](./Getting-Started/Installation)
 [![QuickLook](https://img.shields.io/badge/-Quick%20Look!-blue.svg?longCache=true&style=for-the-badge)](#quick-look)